paritosh0707/AgentDock/packages/sdk-python/README.md

-# AgentDock SDK
+# Dockrion SDK

 **Python SDK for deploying and managing AI agents**

-The AgentDock SDK provides a simple, powerful interface for working with AI agents defined in Dockfiles.
+The Dockrion SDK provides a simple, powerful interface for working with AI agents defined in Dockfiles.
 Use it to load, validate, deploy, and invoke agents locally or remotely.

 ## Features